 For Futures & Options, portfolio based SPAN® (Standard Portfolio Analysis of Risk) margin model is used for initial margin to cover the loss at 99% confidence level over a two day time horizon.
-Margin parameters are updated five times intra-day.
-Exposure/extreme loss margin (computed on mark to market value of the gross open positions of clearing members) and Intraday Crystallised Losses (ICMTM) is charged over and above initial margin.
+Margin parameters are updated Beginning-of-Day, End-of-Day and at intervals not exceeding 2 hours during the trading hours.
+Extreme loss margin (computed on mark to market value of the gross open positions of clearing members) and Margins on consolidated crystallised obligations is charged over and above initial margin.
 In addition to above, Delivery margin is applicable for positions that are settled through delivery on expiry of derivative contracts.